RoxWithFX/RoxWithFX/README.md

 ### Ayo what's up?
 Greetings, I'm Rox.
-I'm a noob coder from Indonesia who want to make a good game.
+I'm a noob coder from Indonesia who want to be a pro B)

 ### What do I do?
 Well...
 - I’m currently working on shader for Minecraft Bedrock Edition